ericfj2140/market-spec/spec.md

    - Additional categories are optional
    - Scores support fractional values between 0-1
    - Custom categories can be added
+2. Versioned Products:
+   - When a product listing supersedes another via a `supersedes` tag, clients MAY display review and rating history from previous versions alongside the current listing, but review events SHOULD remain logically attached to the specific product reference they were created for.

 ## 6. Implementation Guidelines